hujhax/austin-improv-wiki/List of Free Fringes.md

 ### Feb 28, 2013
 #### *Teach a Man to Fischer*
 An opening set to cleanse the palate.
-Nothing too shocking about this show, just friends who haven't gotten to improvise together in a while. starring: [[Terrill Fischer]], [[Performers/Roy Janik|Roy Janik]], [[Performers/Peter Rogers|Peter Rogers]]
+Nothing too shocking about this show, just friends who haven't gotten to improvise together in a while. starring: Terrill Fischer, [[Performers/Roy Janik|Roy Janik]], [[Performers/Peter Rogers|Peter Rogers]]

 #### *[[Troupes/Waiting for Batman|Waiting for Batman]]* ([[Performers/Eric Heiberg|Eric Heiberg]])
 It's 1964.
 Commissioner Gordon ([[Performers/Curtis Luciani|Curtis Luciani]]) and Chief O'Hara ([[Performers/Eric Heiberg|Eric Heiberg]]) have come against yet another dubious crime from a criminal mastermind.
 Once again, they are stumped and have called Batman on the Bat-phone.
 Commissioner Gordon and Chief O'Hara discuss life, crime, and each other's wives while Batman is making his 22 minute journey to the Commissioner's office.